DLXPlugins/simple-comment-editing/README.md

-Simple Comment Editing for WordPress
+Comment Edit Lite for WordPress
 ======================

-Simple Comment Editing for WordPress 3.5+
+Comment Edit Lite for WordPress 3.5+

 ## Description

-Simple Comment Editing is a stripped down version of <a href="http://wordpress.org/plugins/wp-ajax-edit-comments/">Ajax Edit Comments</a>.
+Comment Edit Lite is a stripped down version of <a href="http://wordpress.org/plugins/wp-ajax-edit-comments/">Ajax Edit Comments</a>.

 The biggest differences:
 <ol>